 I’m active too…and Therapeutic Movement helps me keep doing what I love.
 I play hockey (not well, but that’s not the point), hike, bike, walk, garden, bellydance, and more.
 I also work as a gardener, website designer, and more...

 Which means that’s a lot of movement and if I’m not moving well, it hurts.
 I’ve had soccer, climbing, hockey, dance, and – gasp – even yoga asana injuries.

 Yes, one can get an injury from repetitive motion movements in yoga postures, too.

-I’ve been teaching Yoga in the Valley since 2000, right here in Invy.
-I’ve taught at retreats in Lake Louise, had regular classes for years, teach Nature Connect Yoga online (to people around the world), and have moved in the past two years into doing mainly privates.
+I’ve been teaching Yoga in the Valley since 2000, right here in Invermere.
+I’ve taught at retreats in Lake Louise, had regular classes for years, teach Nature Connect Yoga online, and have moved in the past two years into doing mainly privates.

 Why, you might ask?
 Because that’s where I see the real changes that actually make a difference – there’s a deeper understanding of what works for your body in a private session.
 Yoga was originally – thousands of years ago – taught in private one-on-one scenarios.

-The reality is that two people in a class may have what seems to be the same injury, but their bodies will have a different reason or way that they got into that injury.
+The reality is that two people in a class may have what seems to be the same aches and pains but their bodies will have a different reason or way that they need to move to untangle those tension places.
 In Therapeutic Movement, we work to unravel or unkink in the most organic way possible aka: MORE EASE.

 I have a variety of training and experience.
 Here’s my CV – current as of December 2018 – ,if you really want to know more.